poojahooda22/3d-image-curve/README.md

 You can star
 [API routes](https://nextjs.org/docs/pages/building-your-application/routng/ap-routes)
 edited`pag
 The `pages/api` directory is mapped to `/api/`.
-Files in this directory are treatedas [API ro This project uses [`next/font`](https://nextjs.org/docs/pages/building-your-application/optimizing/fonts) toautomatically optimize and loa [Geist](https://verc)
+Files in this directory are treatedas [API r This project uses [`next/font`](https://nextjs.org/docs/pages/building-your-application/optimizing/fonts) toautomatically optimize and loa [Geist](https://verc)
 To learn more about Next.js,
 - [Next.js Documentation](https://nextjs.org/docs)